LuiseRauch/portfolio-kami/_posts/2016-11-29-how-to-add-a-google-custom-search-site-to-your-ghost-blog.md

 title: How to add a Google Custom Search site to your Ghost blog
 ---
 I could already tell from the search results, adding a Google Custom search box to your Casper theme on your Ghost blog, might not be as straight forward as promised in the tutorials. <br />
-I didn't like the look and feel of it on my main page, so I chose to make an extra static search site.
+I didn't like the look and feel of the box on my main page, so I chose to make an extra static search site.

 ### Create a Google Custom search engine
 To add in Google Custom search, you first need to create a search engine for your site.
 You can do this by going to Google's [Custom Search](https://cse.google.com/cse/create/new) site.